haywoood/essence/README.md

   )
 })

-render(<App />, "idOfContainer")
+render(<App />, document.getElementById("idOfContainer"))
 ```

 Almost no library or framework code, just works thanks to Mobx and React.
 Reagent is the next step after react-redux.
 This attempts to emulate Reagent using JS libs.
-This was composed to teach beginners, no frameworks to learn, 3 functions, just focus on creating functions that return html and functions that modify data.
+This was composed to teach beginners, no frameworks to learn, 4 functions, just focus on creating functions that return html and functions that modify data.

 MIT